webpack/webpack.js.org/src/content/guides/asset-management.md

 If all went well, we should now see an icon as a repeating background, as well as an `img` element beside our `Hello webpack` text.
 If you inspect this element, you'll see that the actual filename has changed to something like `5c999da72346a995e7e2718865d019c8.png`.
 This means webpack found the file in the `src` folder and processed it!

 T> A logical next step from here is minifying and optimizing the images.
-Read the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) and [url-loader](/loaders/url-loader) for more on how to enhance the image loading process.
+Read the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) and [url-loader](/loaders/url-loader) documentation for more on how to enhance the image loading process.

 ## Loading Fonts